 Glue the balsa doublers to the fin, letting them extend about 1/6" inch below the foam.
 Wrap sandpaper around the boom and sand the bottom of the fin to match the boom.
+Join the two tailboom pieces, the 15-1/4" piece and the 10" piece of 1/4" inside diameter tube, using the 1/4" dowel as a joiner.
+You may have to sand the ends flush.
+Make sure the tail boom is straight when gluing.
 Glue the fin to the tailboom with the hinge line about 1/16" inch behind the end of the tail boom.
-Glue the $\frac{1}{4}$ " by 1" dowel into the end of the tailboom.
+Glue the 1/4" by 1" dowel into the end of the tailboom.